histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 ## Overview

-When you install the Python version of Histogrammar with `sudo python setup.py install`, it adds or overwrites an executable named `hgwatch`, or Histogrammar Watch.
+When you install the Python version of Histogrammar with `sudo python setup.py install`, it adds or overwrites an executable named `hgwatch`, also known as HistogrammarWatch.

 This executable watches a file, a UNIX pipe, a socket, or an ssh connection for lines of text containing the JSON of aggregated histograms.
-Whenever a new line appears, it runs a chosen set of commands that usually plot the histogram.
+Whenever a new line appears, it runs a chosen set of commands that plot the histogram (or do something user-defined).
 This way, you can keep a local window open to work that you're doing remotely&mdash; either on a remote computer or in a different framework from the plotting framework.

-Histogrammar Watch doubles as a Python prompt, so that you can investigate your plot objects if anything looks wrong.
+HistogrammarWatch can also double as a Python prompt, so that you can investigate your plot objects if anything looks wrong.

 ### Help text